Quartic Gauss sums over primes and metaplectic theta functions: Metaplectic Eisenstein series and theta functions

-If $0 \neq \nu=i^j \lambda^k \nu^{\prime} \in \mathbb{Z}[i]$ with $0 \leq j \leq 3$, $k \in \mathbb{Z}_{\geq 0}$, and $\nu^{\prime} \equiv 1 \ppmod{\lambda^3}$, then
+If $0 \neq \nu=i^j \lambda^k \nu^{\prime} \in \mathbb{Z}[i]$ with $0 \leq j \leq 3$, $k \in \mathbb{Z}_{\geq -2}$, and $\nu^{\prime} \equiv 1 \ppmod{\lambda^3}$, then

-The Gauss sums on the right side of \eqref{gammatransform} are explicitly computed in \cite[pg~81-83]{Suz1}, but their exact values are not important for this paper.
+The Gauss sums on the right side of \eqref{gammatransform} are explicitly computed in \cite[pg.~81-83]{Suz1}, but their exact values are not important for this paper.
 We outline the important properties now.
-The equality \eqref{gammatransform} implies that the set indexing the sum in \eqref{psilinearcombo} satisfies
+The equalities \eqref{suppdef} and \eqref{gammatransform} implies that the set indexing the sum in \eqref{psilinearcombo} satisfies

-Moreover, by \cite[pg.~82]{Suz1} we have that for given $0 \leq j \leq 3$ and $k \in \mathbb{Z}_{\geq 0}$,
+Moreover, by \cite[pg.~82]{Suz1} we have that for given $0 \leq j \leq 3$ and $k \in \mathbb{Z}_{\geq -2}$,

-Thus \eqref{indexprop} and \eqref{gammasupport} imply that for all $0 \neq \nu \in \mathbb{Z}[i]$,
+Thus \eqref{indexprop} and \eqref{gammasupport} imply that for all $0 \neq \nu \in \lambda^{-2} \mathbb{Z}[i]$,

 uniformly for all $(a,b) \in \{0,1,2,3\} \times \mathbb{Z}_{\geq 2}$.
 To keep the notation consistent between the two families of cusps in \eqref{cuspcases}, we set

 see \eqref{coprimecusp}. \end{remark}